14 April 2012

 He also make a rather good joke a 6,000 lb elephant seal!

 I’m writing a longer post on HFT which will be published on QFINANCE soon.
-The full text of Andy Haldane’s April 14th, 2012 speech to the INET conference in Berlin is not yet available from the Bank of England website.
+The full text of Andy Haldane’s April 14th, 2012 speech to the INET conference in Berlin is available from the Bank of England website.